 If you have a personal bank account, your best bet is to transfer the entire debit card balance to your own account.
 You can make transfers from the card to your bank account at no charge, and the limit is a relatively high $2,500 per day.
-That means many people should be able to transfer their entire stimulus payment in one swoop.
+That means most people should be able to transfer their entire stimulus payment in one swoop.

 To transfer money from your stimulus debit card to your bank account, go to the EIP Card website or use the Money Network mobile app, and select the option to “Move Money Out.”
 You’ll need both the routing number and the account number from your bank account to make the transfer.